 Far, Far Better Things…

 Through the weeks and months following my temple experience, my career change came into clear focus.
 I made the unlikely move out of a very lucrative job driving a garbage truck and started over again at near-minimum wage.
-Now I share my addiction recovery stories with those who really need it, serving as a Recovery Support Specialist for Davis Behavioral Health.
+Now I share my addiction recovery stories with those who really need it, serving as a Certified Recovery Support Specialist for Davis Behavioral Health.
 The transition has been life-changing in SO many ways.

 Still, the “musician in recovery” question is, at best, a work in progress.
 As I’ve discussed in other posts here, life’s most rewarding challenges start by lighting a candle and stepping into the darkness.
 Admittedly, this is not something that comes naturally to me.
 I struggle with wanting to know where the journey will end before taking the leap of faith.
 I know in my heart that the results will be worth it, but that first step is, for me, infinitely more difficult than I would have ever imagined.

 I take great comfort in the words of Jeffery R. Holland:

 Why does God not care as much about where we’ve been?

 It all comes back to the atonement of Jesus Christ.